coursemaster44/Section-8/README.md

 # cp-staging-preprod-prod-lab-2

-**Step 1.Goto "cp-ebs" Pipeline**
+**Step 1.Goto Developer Tools>CodePipeline>Pipelines>"cp-ebs" Pipeline**
 - Click on Release change>Release

 **Step 2.Pipeline has been started**
+Monitor the following stages:
 - Source stage completed
 - Build stage completed
 - Deploy stage completed on Elastic BeanStalk
 - Pre-prod stage -Waiting for approval

-**Step 3.Goto your Email-Inbox to approve the Pre-prod stage**
+**Step 3.Goto your Inbox of your Email(Given in SNS topic) to approve the Pre-prod stage**
-- Search for email with Subject:APPROVAL NEEDED: AWS CodePipeline-cp-ebs for action Approval-1
+- Search for email with Subject:APPROVAL NEEDED: AWS CodePipeline cp-ebs for action Approval-1
 - Click on link to Approve

 **Step 4.Go back to Pipeline and click on Review in Pre-prod stage**
 - Give approval comment
 - Click on Approve

-**Step 5.Pre-prod "single-ec2-deployment" started after approval**
+**Step 5.Pre-prod stage "single-ec2-deployment" is started after approval**

 **Step 6.Goto your Email-Inbox to approve the Prod stage**
 - Search for email with Subject:APPROVAL NEEDED: AWS CodePipeline-cp-ebs for action Approval-2